 The above numbers are for new, clean machines.
 Field values may be somewhat higher or lower.

-- 4. Inspect the interior of the machine for loose screws or wires.
-Check that no refrigerant lines are rubbing each other.
-Check that the fan blade on air cooled models turns freely. - 5.
-Check that the machine is installed correctly according to the final check list. - 6.
-There are no adjustments to make, so replace the panels. - 7.
-Check ice dispensing by pushing in on the glass filler lever.
-Ice dispenses are portion controlled; by turning a knob, the length of time the unit dispenses when the glass filler lever is pushed (and the amount of ice dispensed) is adjusted. - 8.
-Switch off the icemaker-dispenser, remove the top panel and the top of the ice storage bin.
-Sanitize the interior of the ice storage bin by wiping it with a mixture of 1 ounce of household bleach to 1 gallon of water, allow to air dry.
+6. There are no adjustments to make, so replace the panels.

+7. Check ice dispensing by pushing in on the glass filler lever.
+Ice dispenses are portion controlled; by turning a knob, the length of time the unit dispenses when the glass filler lever is pushed (and the amount of ice dispensed) is adjusted.

+8. Switch off the icemaker-dispenser, remove the top panel and the top of the ice storage bin.
+Sanitize the interior of the ice storage bin by wiping it with a mixture of 1 ounce of household bleach to 2 gallons of water, allow to air dry.
 Replace all covers and panels.
-Switch the icemaker-dispenser back on. - 9.
-Give the owner/user the service manual, instruct him/her in the operation and maintenance requirements of the unit.
-Make sure they know who to call for service. - 10.
-Fill out the warranty registration card, and mail it in to Scotsman. - 11.
-Fill out the field Quality Audit form, and mail it to Scotsman.
+Switch the icemaker-dispenser back on.

+9. Give the owner/user the service manual, instruct him/her in the operation and maintenance requirements of the unit.
+Make sure they know who to call for service.

+10. Fill out the Customer Evaluation and Warranty Registration form, and mail it in to Scotsman.